CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

-Notes:
+Notes that require discussion:

-Add here also encryption?
+-Add here also encryption?
-What document is required for people that are processign sensitive data but not personal data? where do they sign the DPA?
+-What document is required for people that are processign sensitive data but not personal data? where do they sign the DPA?

-When you create a project you can (guided by the **Personal Data Handling form**) provide a description of processing activities according to the GDPR (e.g. define a data owner, describe the type of personal sensitive data you will process) and agree with CSC **Data Processing Agreement**.
-For legal advice and support, contact your institution legal service division/department.
+-Does it even make any sense to define bukect if in the SD Connect UI are called containers?
+- how can I source the project ID with CLI in Opne stack? or with CSC resources if I know---?
+- AUHT is still present in SD Connect